From Thin Concurrent Games to Generalized Species of Structures (Extended Version): Double Categories for Static Models

 which can be composed horizontally and vertically.
 When the vertical boundaries $f$ and $g$ are identity morphisms, a 2-cell is called \textbf{globular}. \end{itemize}

 Horizontal morphisms can be composed, but associativity and unit laws only hold weakly, just like in a bicategory: up to coherent, invertible, globular 2-cells, whose names we omit. \end{defi}

 An immediate observation is that a pseudo double category $\mathbb{D}$ always has an underlying bicategory over the same objects, consisting of horizontal morphisms and globular 2-cells.
 We call this the \textbf{horizontal bicategory} $\hori(\mathbb{D})$.
-Our bicategories $\Rel, \PRel$ and $\Dist$ all arise in this way from pseudo double categories with a natural class of vertical morphisms, as we explain now.
+It is well-known that our bicategories $\Rel, \PRel$ and $\Dist$ all arise in this way from pseudo double categories with a natural class of vertical morphisms, as we explain now.